Portland chosen for self-driving car pilot program

 PORTLAND, Maine (AP) — A Maine city is among seven municipalities that have been selected to help test self-driving car technology.

-The Portland Press Herald reports Washington-based technology firm INRIX announced Tuesday Portland would help pilot the AV Road Rules program.
+The Portland Press Herald reports Washington-based transportation technology firm Inrix announced Tuesday that Portland would help pilot the AV Road Rules program.

 City Manager Jon Jennings is confident the program will help Portland attract more tech companies.